Sir Gawain and the Carle of Carlisle: Mist

-That caused them all to goe wronge."

 A mist is often a precursor to an entry into the Otherworld in ancient Irish stories.
 It is also a feature of the approach into the Scandinavian Otherworld where giants live.
 Egil was swimming one day when a mist descended, in the Scandinavian mythological romance Egil and Asmund.
-He swum for two days until making it to a shore, slept for a night and the following morning "a great giant came out of the wood, picked Egil up and tucked him under his arm."
+He swam for two days until making it to a shore, slept for a night and the following morning "a great giant came out of the wood, picked Egil up and tucked him under his arm."